 For those who have done some training and would like to continue

 Thursday evenings at 8pm in Abington Community Centre Wheatfield Road South, Northampton NN3 2HH

 Learning tasks that are are practical, useful, enjoyable and cool with tried and tested down to earth, kind methods.

 Please contact or ring us on 0751 976 2411 for more info or to enrol.

-All classes now include a free booklet explaining how to do each task and how to level them up.
+All classes now include codes to our library ( here), each course has a booklet explaining how to do each task and how to level them up.
 I’ve included examples of when and how to use them.

 There’s handy hints and tips to make the training easy, fun and enjoyable for dogs and people.
 I’ve tried really hard to write it so that things are as clear and as straightforward as possible.